Getting new software can be hard.

 It’s important to know what internal and external partners will be impacted during your DAM implementation and work to get them on board from the start.
 What functionality do they need?
 How can you help them be successful?
 Make sure you’re communicating with them over the course of your DAM journey and that they understand how the system will benefit them (especially if their budget is involved).

-A key part in having digital asset management success is getting buy-in right from the start.
+A key part of having digital asset management success is getting buy-in right from the start.
 It won’t matter how great the system is if people aren’t using it, or are using it incorrectly.

 2. Understand what you want to allow (and restrict)